Iterable/mcp-server/README.md

    export ITERABLE_API_KEY=your_actual_api_key
    ```

-2. Or on macOS, add a key to the keychain (interactive):
+2. Or add a key to key manager (interactive):
    ```bash
    iterable-mcp keys add
    ```